jayasri-ramineedi/Stroke-Prediction-System/README.md

-🧠 Stroke Prediction System
+🧠 Stroke Risk Prediction System

-Overview:
+# Overview

-The Stroke Prediction System is a Machine Learning project that predicts whether a person is at risk of stroke based on health and lifestyle factors.
+The Stroke Risk Prediction System is a Machine Learning project that predicts whether a person is at risk of stroke based on symptoms and age.

 The model is deployed using FastAPI and provides predictions through a REST API.

-Features
+# Features

 ✅ Stroke Risk Prediction

 ✅ Probability Score Prediction

-✅ Missing Value Handling
+✅ Duplicate Record Removal

 ✅ Feature Scaling

-✅ Categorical Feature Encoding
+✅ Model Comparison and Evaluation

 ✅ FastAPI REST API

 ✅ Interactive Swagger Documentation

-Technologies Used
+# Technologies Used

 * Python
 * Pandas